 - Clean the fennel, eliminating the stems and the two outer sheaths.
-Cut them in half, wash, and cut into thin slices.
+Cut them with a kitchen knife in half, wash, and cut into thin slices.

 - In a saucepan, heat the oil and put the finely chopped onion.
 Sauté gently without browning, then raise the heat and add the fennel and salt.
 Stir and let it simmer for about ten minutes.

 - Add the rice, stirring constantly.
 Let it cook for 3 to 4 minutes.